chemicals

 Synthetic Performance Fabrics and Their Stinky Reality

-The Uniform That Didn't Smell: What Ancient Wisdom Can Teach Olympic Performance
+The Uniform That Didn't Smell: What Ancient Wisdom Can Teach Modern Performance

-A journey from Japanese vintage markets to Olympic stadiums, discovering the forgotten power of natural fabrics
+A journey from Japanese vintage markets to athletic excellence, rediscovering the time-tested power of natural fabrics

 We didn't need forever chemicals.
 We had forever wisdom.